influxdata/telegraf/plugins/inputs/ping/README.md

   ## Specify the ping executable binary, default is "ping"
   # binary = "ping"

-  ## Arguments for ping command
+  ## Arguments for ping command.
+When arguments is not empty, system binary will be used and
-  ## when arguments is not empty, other options (ping_interval, timeout, etc) will be ignored
+  ## other options (ping_interval, timeout, etc) will be ignored
   # arguments = ["-c", "3"]
 ```